alexandraanderbrink/unbottle-yourself/README.md

-#Assignment Unbottle yourself
+#Unbottle yourself

-I did this assignment at Monterosa so that I would learn to understand JavaScript more and understand it's logic.
+I did this assignment at Monterosa so that I would learn to understand JavaScript more and understand JavaScript logic.

+I choose to use HTML because I am used to work with the markup language.
+And it was a small project so it seemed to be the obvious choice.

+I used Stylus because I like how clean it gets without the curly brackets, semicolons and colons.

+And last i used Gulp as my build system because I'm used to working with it and I really enjoy the live reload.

+I cloned the development enviroment from WBKD.

 # Used frontend-starterkit from WBKD